Grow a Beautiful Basketful of

 Pink Berkeley Tie Dye is another fabulous variety from talented tomato breeder Brad Gates of Wild Boar Farms here in California.
 Brad has forever changed and enlivened the world of heirloom tomatoes.

-Black Bear is one of those excellent medium sized fruits with the giant, complex flavors we adore in the big purple-black tomatoes.
-Full , complex, and SO satisfying to bite into.
+One of those incredible fruits with the giant, complex flavors we adore in the big purple-black tomatoes.
+Full, complex, and SO satisfying to bite into.
 CHOMP!

 The World’s Darkest Tomato!

 Beautiful to look at, the flavor of Black Beauty is deep, rich and complex.
 Combined in a tomato salad with red, orange and yellow tomatoes - a real mind-blower!
-Be sure and wait for true ripeness...Black beauty takes a while to ripen but is definitely worth the wait.
+Be sure and wait for true ripeness...Black beauty takes a while to ripen -- definitely worth the wait.

 These photographs are from our home garden and are not retouched.
 The fruits and the stems are deep dark indigo-black.
 Inside, blood red.